 Effective meetings are a critical part of business performance.
-We have conducted a study of 20 popular websites giving advice on effective meetings.
+We have conducted a study of 20 popular websites giving advice on effective meeting rules.

 We found that the quality of the advice varied widely and that none of the sites specified rules for different types of meetings.
 Yet, while many of the general rules apply to all meetings, some are very specific to certain types of meeting.